HomeCropManagement Of Insect Pests In Cotton

 Management Of Insect Pests In Cotton

 Cotton, often referred to as “White Gold” is one of the most important cash and fibre crop of India and plays a dominant role in agricultural and industrial economy of the country.
 India stands 1st in the world with cotton acreage with around 120.55 lakh hectares area under cotton cultivation.
+However, this valuable crop faces significant challenges from pests in cotton.
 India produces about 5.34 million metric tonnes which is 21% of world cotton production in the year 2021 – 22.
 India exports about 0.68 million metric tonnes i.e., 7% of world export in the year 2021 – 22.
 Cotton is used to produce a wide range of products, including clothing, textiles, and medical supplies.
 The cotton industry also provides employment opportunities to millions of people in India, both in the farming and manufacturing sectors.

 Insect pests infesting cotton can cause significant damage to the crop, leading to lower yields and economic losses.
 Sucking pests, leaf feeders and bollworms cause serious damage to cotton crops which if not managed at right time would lead to 40 – 50% of crop loss